 XML_to_YOLOv3.py script to convert XML files to YOLOv3 annotations files according to our new location in Google Drive.
 To do that, we run the following cell:

 After if finished, we are ready to start the training process with the following cell:

 from train import * tf.keras.backend.clear_session() main()

-The disadvantage with Colab training, that I can't open Tensorboard to check how my training process is performing, maybe later I will implement custom graph plotting if there will be a need, now it is how it is.
+The disadvantage with Colab training is that I can't open Tensorboard to check how my training process is performing.
+Maybe later, I will implement custom graph plotting if needed; now, it is how it is.